Generlate/Handbook/Sales/index.md

 See [roles](./roles/index.md) page.

-## How sales works with other Sourcegraph teams
+## How sales works with other Generlate teams

 ### [Customer engineering](../support/index.md) (for customer support)